Between the 20 or so of us, The Muse team has probably been on several hundred interviews in our day.

 (We know.
 We cringe thinking about it, too.)

 But all those pantsuits and practiced answers weren’t for naught.
-In the interest of sharing our hard-won job search expertise, we’ve put together a list of the biggest questions we had going into interviews—and answers that will help you go into yours totally prepared.
+In the interest of sharing our hard-won job search expertise, we’ve put together a list of the biggest job interview questions we had going in—and answers that will help you go into yours totally prepared.

 Consider it everything you ever wanted to know about interviewing—answered.